-7.13 The Commissioners' investment policy has regard to the CLG's Guidance on Local Government Investments ("the Guidance") and the 2011 revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ("the CIPFA TM Code").
+7.14 The Commissioners' investment policy has regard to the CLG's Guidance on Local Government Investments ("the Guidance") and the 2011 revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ("the CIPFA TM Code").
 The Commissioner's investment priorities will be security first, liquidity second, then lastly return.
 Investment instruments identified for use in the financial year are listed in Appendix C under the 'Specified' and 'Non-Specified' Investments categories.
 Counterparty limits will be as set and documented in discussion between the Treasury team and the Treasurer.
-In relation to Building Societies, the Commissioners take additional comfort from the building societies' regulatory framework and insolvency regime where, in the unlikely event of a building society liquidation, the Force(s)'s deposits would be paid out in preference to retail depositors.
-The Commissioners will therefore consider investing with unrated building societies where independent credit analysis shows them to be suitably creditworthy.
-The Government has announced plans to amend the building society insolvency regime alongside its plans for wide ranging banking reform, and investments in lower rated and unrated building societies will therefore be kept under continuous review.